GoogleChrome/web.dev/src/site/content/en/blog/ta-strategies/index.md

   </cite>
 </blockquote>

-And I think this nails it.
-He describes it as becoming more confident in our tests.
-The closer we get to the users via choosing the corresponding testing type, the more confident we can trust our tests to have valid results.
-Or in other words, the higher up we climb the pyramid, the more confident we get.
+Kent describes it as gaining confidence in tests.
+The closer you get to the users by choosing a testing type that fits, the more you can trust your tests to have valid results.
+In other words, the higher up you climb the pyramid, the more confident you get.
 But wait, what is the pyramid?
-Don’t worry: we’ll cover this next.

 ## Determining test strategies: How to choose a testing strategy

-Remember, as a first step, we want to determine which parts of our requirements need to be insured to be fulfilled, and how we want to achieve that.
-The goal behind that is to find out which types of testing to use, and then, with which granularity of testing we can reach the most confidence while also keeping an efficient cost structure.
-Many people approach this topic by using metaphors.
-Let’s take a deeper look at the most common ones, starting with the well-known classic.
+As a first step, determine which parts of the requirements you need to check to make sure they are met.
+Find out what test types to use and at what level of detail you can achieve the most confidence while maintaining an efficient cost structure.
+Many developers approach this topic by using analogies.
+Here are the most common ones, starting with the well-known classic.

 {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/btUEUtD2bmqNwX2DcH4j.jpeg", alt="A lot of shapes like pyramid, diamonds, ice cone, honeycombs and a trophy; representing test strategies.", width="800", height="450" %}

 ### The classic: The test pyramid

-You will probably encounter the test automation pyramid as your initial metaphor as soon as you look up testing strategies.
-Mike Cohn introduced this concept in his book *Succeeding with Agile*.
-Later, the concept was expanded upon as the "[Practical Test Pyramid](https://martinfowler.com/articles/practical-test-pyramid.html)" by Martin Fowler.
-The visual representation of this pyramid is as follows:
+As soon as you start looking for test strategies, you will probably come across the test automation pyramid as the first analogy.
+Mike Cohn introduced this concept in his book "Succeeding with Agile".
+Later, Martin Fowler expanded upon the concept in his [Practical Test Pyramid](https://martinfowler.com/articles/practical-test-pyramid.html) article.
+You can represent the pyramid visually as the following:

 {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/iEtr9phjNjENxQlFfJYv.jpeg", alt="The test pyramid.", width="800", height="450" %}

 As shown in this drawing, the test pyramid consists of three layers:

 1. **Unit**.
-You find these tests on the base layer of the pyramid because they are fast execution and simple to maintain.
-This is due to their isolation and targeting of the most minor units.
-See this as an example of a typical [unit test](https://github.com/leichteckig/phpmagazin-jest-example/blob/main/product.test.js) testing a very small product.
+You find these tests at the base layer of the pyramid because they are fast to execute and simple to maintain.
+They are isolated and target the most minor test units.
+For example, see a typical [unit test](https://github.com/leichteckig/phpmagazin-jest-example/blob/main/product.test.js) for a very small product.

 1. **Integration**.
-This is in the middle of the pyramid, as it is still acceptable when it comes to speed in execution but brings you the confidence of being closer to the user than unit tests can be.
-An example of an integration type test is an [API test](https://github.com/cypress-io/cypress-realworld-app/blob/develop/cypress/tests/api/api-users.spec.ts); [component tests](https://github.com/leichteckig/nuxt-leichteckig/blob/main/test/components/MediaGrid.spec.js) can also be considered this type.
+These tests are in the middle of the pyramid, because they have an acceptable execution speed but bring you closer to the user than the unit tests can.
+An example of an integration test is an [API test](https://github.com/cypress-io/cypress-realworld-app/blob/develop/cypress/tests/api/api-users.spec.ts).
+You can also classify [component tests](https://github.com/leichteckig/nuxt-leichteckig/blob/main/test/components/MediaGrid.spec.js) as this type.

 1. **E2E tests** (also called **UI tests**).
-As we have seen, these tests simulate a genuine user and their interaction.
-These tests need more time to be executed and thus are more expensive—being placed at the top of the pyramid.
+These tests simulate a genuine user and their interaction.
+Such tests need more time to execute and thus are more expensive.
+They are at at the top of the pyramid.

 ### Confidence versus resources

-As briefly covered already, the order of the layers is no coincidence.
-They show the priorities and the corresponding costs of the layers—thus giving you a clear picture of how many tests you should write from each layer.
-We have already seen this in the definition of the testing types.
+As briefly covered before, the order of the layers is no coincidence.
+They show the priorities and the corresponding costs.
+This gives you a clear picture of how many tests you should write for each layer.
+You have already seen this in the definition of the testing types.

-As E2E tests, for example, are closest to our users, they give us the highest confidence that our application is working as intended.
-However, due to the complete application stack being present, and the computer simulation of a real user, they are potentially also the most expensive.
-So the confidence is in direct competition with the resources we need to execute the tests.
+Because E2E tests are closest to your users, they give you the most confidence that you application is working as intended.
+However, they require a complete application stack and a simulated user, therefore, they are also potentially the most expensive.
+So the confidence is in direct competition with the resources you need to execute the tests.

 {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/DT57buwCB4uDyJp61Rzb.jpeg", alt="The test pyramid with arrows showing the direction of confidence and resources required for different testing types.", width="800", height="450" %}

-The pyramid tries to solve this competition by advising you to focus more on unit tests and strictly prioritize the cases covered by E2E tests: for example, your most crucial user journeys or the most vulnerable to defects.
-As Martin Fowler emphasizes, the two most essential points in Cohn’s pyramid are as follows:
+The pyramid tries to solve this problem by making you focus more on unit tests and strictly prioritize the cases covered by E2E tests.
+For example, your most crucial user journeys or the places most vulnerable to defects.
+As Martin Fowler emphasizes, the two most essential points in Cohn's pyramid are as follows:

 1. Write tests with different granularity.
 1. The more high level you get, the fewer tests you should have.

 ## Pyramid evolved!
 Adaptations of the test pyramids

-For some years, discussions have revolved around the pyramid.
-The pyramid seems to oversimplify testing strategies, leaves out a lot of testing types, and no longer fits all real-world projects.
-Consequently, it may mislead us.
-So, has the pyramid fallen out of shape?
+For several years, discussions have revolved around the pyramid.
+The pyramid seems to oversimplify testing strategies, leaves out a lot of testing types, and no longer fits all the real-world projects.
+Therefore, it may be misleading.
+Has the pyramid fallen out of shape?
-To answer this question, let’s take a look at the following [quote](https://twitter.com/rauchg/status/807626710350839808) from [Guillermo Rauch](https://rauchg.com/about):
+[Guillermo Rauch](https://rauchg.com/about) has an opinion about it:

 <blockquote>
   <p>